-- (e) All watercourses and water impoundments. - b.
-All Contracts/Agreements Proof of Legal Parcel c.
-A/LCA and FSZA/LCA - Statement of Agricultural Uses
+(e) All watercourses and water impoundments.

+b.
+All Contracts/Agreements - Proof of Legal Parcel

 In order to prove parcel legality, one of the following must be submitted for each parcel requesting a contract or agreement: (1) a recorded final or parcel map, or (2) a recorded Certificate of Compliance (Type A or Type B).